bjzhang/bjzhang.github.io/_posts/2016/2016-02-28-how-to-print-optimized-out-value-in-gdb.md

 ```

 # Find out the pointer of gpio_device(gdev in followings):
 From the c source code we could know that the gdev is allocated by kzalloc.
-According to APCS, we know that x0 is the return value.
+According to APCS, we know that x0 is return value.
 So, we could know that the x25 hold the address of gpio_device.

 ```
     28ec:       b9408314        ldr     w20, [x24,#128]